c2web/uw_boundless/README.txt

 2c.
 JavaScript inheritance
 All scripts defined in the uw_boundless theme will be inherited.
-Disable or remove all scripts[] references from your subtheme.info file.
+Disable or remove all scripts[] declarations from your subtheme.info file.

 2d.
 Theme settings inheritance
 All theme settings defined in the uw_boundless theme will be inherited.
-Disable or remove all settings[uw_boundless_...] references from your subtheme.info file.
+Disable or remove all settings[uw_boundless_...] declarations from your subtheme.info file.

 3. Enable your subtheme
 Navigate to Administration > Appearance and enable your sub-theme as the default theme.